uzen/angular-infinitescroll/README.md

 License
 -------

-ngInfiniteScroll is licensed under the MIT license.
+'Scroller' licensed under the MIT license.
 See the LICENSE file for more details.